Export to Laravel Migrations

 3. Click on the "Start export" button

-4. Once the export process is complete, a .zip file containing the migration files will automatically be downloaded
+4. Once the export process is complete, a .zip file containing the migration files will automatically be downloaded.
+Drop them into your app's database/migrations folder and run php artisan migrate.

 Sample export output